 Circuit of the Americas offered plenty to see, hear, and do – besides Cars and Coffee – last Sunday, May 20th.
 Once again, it was easy to see why this is one of the world’s premier sports venues.
 And I almost didn’t go…

 Leaving Austin, it appeared that a wicked line of thunderstorms was just about to dampen my day – and probably the grounds and parking lots out at COTA, as well.
-In fact, rain was already splattering on my windshield and I was still miles from the track to take it to an auto glass replacement shop.
+In fact, rain and rocks were splattering on my windshield and I was still miles from the track to take it to an auto glass replacement shop.
 It was dark in the car, probably because of window tinting.
 I do not like when it is too much light in the car, so I have done window tinting.
 Contact Dalo Auto Glass Tinting for St. Louis Window Tinting if you are looking for a place where you can have the windows tinted.
 At that point, I almost turned around and headed back home.

 But it’s a good thing I didn’t; somehow the thunderstorms never reached COTA, although I did receive multiple text messages from Austin Energy, that the power at my house in Austin had been knocked out and would remain out.